-- In 2012, Australia received prior notifications of rough diamond shipments from India and Israel.
-No other prior notifications were received from any countries. - Australia is working with the USA to improve tracking of small parcels that enter the country through general mail services. - Customs and Border Protection would take action where it finds any seals or containers have been tampered with.
+- In 2013, Australia received prior notifications of rough diamond shipments from India and Belgium.
+Prior notifications were not received from other countries. - Australia continues to work with the USA to improve tracking of small parcels that enter the country through general mail services. - Customs and Border Protection would take action where it finds any seals or containers have been tampered with.
 No shipments are released unless all documentation, including the KP certificate have been presented to Customs and Border Protection.

-- Diamond valuers or other experts would be engaged to value an incoming diamond shipment, where considered appropriate.
-Low value consignments are not independently valued. - An email (and the return slip or import confirmation coupon where relevant) is sent to the relevant Export Authority once the importation has been finalised. - Customs and Border Protection maintains an internal computerised database that records the importation details of all rough diamond shipments.
+- Diamond valuers or other experts would be engaged to value an incoming diamond shipment, where considered appropriate. - An email (and the return slip or import confirmation coupon where relevant) is sent to the relevant Export Authority once the importation has been finalised. - Customs and Border Protection maintains an internal computerised database that records the importation details of all rough diamond shipments.